cmuramoto/native-image-maven-plugin/README.md

 ### Permissions

-In order to not run as root, an thus prevent further cleaning of the output by the current user, the plugin will determine the current user id and gid, and force a **--user**.
+In order to not run as root, and thus prevent further cleaning of the output by the current user, the plugin will determine the current user id and gid, and force a **--user**.

 The id and gid are determined by calling